TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

-The tasks in Group 2 address short-timescale forecasting of magnetic signals, coil currents, and equilibrium evolution in response to applied actuator commands.
-Conceptually, these tasks parallel those in Group 1, but shift from static reconstruction to sequence-to-sequence forecasting with actuators signals now playing an essential role in the tasks inputs.
-Complexity increases in the three tasks in the group: from forecasting scalar quantities---such as plasma current evolution---to joint prediction of 2D equilibrium geometry over short horizons.
+Group 2 focuses on short-timescale forecasting of magnetic signals, coil currents, and equilibrium evolution in response to actuator commands.
+While conceptually similar to Group 1, these tasks shift from static reconstruction to sequence-to-sequence prediction, with actuator signals becoming essential inputs.
+Task complexity increases across the group, ranging from scalar forecasts such as plasma current evolution to joint prediction of 2D equilibrium geometry over short horizons.

-At these timescales, plasma evolution is dominated by inductive coupling between active coils, passive conducting structures, and the plasma current, together with the local response of the equilibrium to perturbations.
-These dynamics govern how the plasma reacts to magnetic control actions during a discharge and are central to plasma position, shape, and current control.
-While these effects are routinely modeled offline, a model capable of achieving real-time latency would enable improved control policies.

-Group 2 probes whether models can learn an effective description of the plasma response to the coupled magnetic dynamics of the active coils and vessel.
+At these timescales, dynamics are dominated by inductive coupling between active coils, passive structures, and plasma current, as well as the plasma’s local response to perturbations.
+These effects govern plasma position, shape, and current control during a discharge and are typically modeled offline.
+Group 2 probes whether models can learn an effective description of the \textbf{plasma response to control actions} via the coupled magnetic dynamics of the active coils and vessel.
 This would directly target capabilities required for closed-loop control, scenario planning, and digital twin applications.